rjnesspor/interpreter/README.md

 - Redefines a variable to be a given string or integer.

 `redefine [name] as [integer,name] [+,-,*,/] [integer,name]`
-- Performs the given arithmetic operation and stores the result in a variable.
+- Performs an arithmetic operation and stores the result in a variable.

 `print [name]`
 - Prints the specified variable to `stdout`.